Harvard Psilocybin Project: Controversy

-The meeting turned into a trial against Leary and Alpert, and was reported in the Crimson by a journalist who discreetly assisted to the meeting.
+The meeting turned into a trial against Leary and Alpert, and was reported in the Crimson by a journalist who discreetly assisted the meeting.
 This article accelerated the crisis.
-Local newspapers followed and published about the drug scandal on university grounds.
-A member of the Massachusetts Department of Public Health stated the experiments led by Leary and Alpert should be conducted by a -"«sober»"- researcher, followed by the state food and drug administration which declared its intention to open an investigation on the psilocybin experiments.
+Local newspapers followed and published information about the drug scandal on university grounds.
+A member of the Massachusetts Department of Public Health stated the experiments led by Leary and Alpert should be conducted by "sober" researchers, followed by the state Food and Drug Administration which declared its intention to open an investigation on the psilocybin experiments.

 In April, the state authorities finally decided to authorize the psilocybin experiments under the conditions that a (sober) physician is present during the experiments.
-When an advisory committee demanded Alpert that he gives away his psilocybin to legal authorities for safe-keeping, he insisted on keeping some for his personal use, which outraged the committee that never met again afterwards.
+When an advisory committee demanded Alpert give away his psilocybin to legal authorities for safe-keeping, he insisted on keeping some for his personal use.
+This outraged the committee, which never met again afterwards.
 It is believed that Leary and Alpert used Harvard stationary to order more psilocybin from Sandoz to stock up before leaving for their Zihuatanejo Project.
-Maybe smeared, Alpert's reputation on campus quickly became tainted.
+Alpert's reputation on campus quickly became tainted.

-There was concern that "private psilocybin parties" were taking place amongst some students.
+There was concern amongst some students that "private psilocybin parties" were taking place.
 On 27 May 1963, Alpert was fired for distributing psilocybin to an undergraduate student.

 At the time only Mescaline and the Peyote cactus were illegal.
-It would be five years until LSD and psilocybin were made illegal.
+It would be five years until psilocybin and LSD were made illegal.
 Both Leary and Alpert had been rising academic stars until their battles with Harvard and their advocacy of the use of psychedelics made them major figures in the nascent counterculture.